 Supervision

-I offer mindfulness-based supervision for trainees and practicing teachers who offer 8-week courses, shorter mindfulness courses, talks, or drop-in sessions.
+I offer mindfulness-based supervision for trainee and practicing teachers who offer 8-week courses, shorter mindfulness courses, talks, or drop-in sessions.

 Supervision, as defined by the British Association of Mindfulness-Based Approaches (BAMBA), is “a regular space that is contracted between supervisor and supervisee which enables reflection on the supervisee’s mindfulness-based teaching, facilitates development, and considers how teaching interfaces with their personal mindfulness practice and life.
 The process is dedicated to developing integrity and safety and deepening understanding and effectiveness of the supervisee’s application of mindfulness, both personally and in their working life.”